Archibald Kennedy, 7th Marquess of Ailsa: Early life

+was commisdioned as a lieutenant into the Scots Guards and also worked as a steam locomotive fireman.

-He was a lieutenant in the Scots Guards and lieutenant-colonel in the Royal Scots Fusiliers (TA).
+He later served as a lieutenant-colonel in the Royal Scots Fusiliers, a part-time territorial regiment.

 In 1956, his father, Lord Angus, succeeded his childless elder brothers as the 6th Marquess of Ailsa, at which point Archibald became known by the courtesy title Earl of Cassillis.
 His father died exactly 365 days later on 1 June 1957, and Archibald succeeded as the 7th Marquess.

+He took charge of the Isle of Man Railway as its lessee for the 1967-1971 seasons.

 Personal life

 He married Mary (3 May 1916 – 17 August 2007, Edinburgh), daughter of coal miner John Burn, of Amble, Northumberland, on 7 April 1954 and they had three children: